mll-lab-nu/TStar/README.md

 **TStar** is an advanced framework that integrates Keyframe Searching into Vision-Language Models (VLMs), enhancing their performance for extremely long video understandiong tasks.
 By efficiently identifying relevant frames within videos, TStar improves the ability of state-of-the-art models like LLaVA-oneVision, QWen-VL and GPT-4o to understand and reason over video data.

-**2025.4.4 Update:**
+**2025.4.4 Update:** We’ve shared a compact demo set of TStar outputs [LV-Haystack Tiny (Google Drive)](https://drive.google.com/drive/folders/1ig0XtZqGFYwERkARxCQMqIyKQjrtxcrx?usp=sharing)

-We are thrilled to release TStar and LongVideoHaystack!
+**2025.4.4 Update:** We are thrilled to release TStar and LongVideoHaystack!

 ## Features